jasonrandrews/arm-software-developers/content/en/cloud/vectorscan/vectorscan.md

 There is a current issue where builds fail with glibc >=2.34 and a pending [PR](https://github.com/intel/hyperscan/issues/359)

-For now workaround this issue by making the changes to STACK_SIZE mentioned in the pull request.
+For now workaround this issue by making the changes to STACK_SIZE as mentioned in the [pull request](https://github.com/intel/hyperscan/pull/358/files/eac1e5e0354f3ead2c832e798d89f86082b77d75).

 ### Configure Vectorscan with cmake